ArturSHTIL/Homework/README.md

 * description - more detailed description of an RSS feed or an RSS article

 ## Development setup
+### Development setup instructions
+To install dependencies and start working on RSS reader please follow these steps:
+1. Create a virtual environment - `python -m venv my_venv`
+2. Activate the virtual environment from step 2:
+  - Windows - `.\my_venv\Scripts\activate.bat` or `.\my_venv\Scripts\activate.ps1` depending on the console you are using
+  - Linux - `source my_venv/Scripts/activate`
+3. Install dependencies - `pip install -r requirements.txt`
+4. Now you can run the RSS parser using the dedicated virtual environment created on step 1 (make sure it was activated) - `python .\rss_reader.py https://www.theguardian.com/uk/rss --limit 2`

 ### How to run tests
 To run tests please use the following command in the terminal in root directory of the project:
 ```
 python -m unittest discover tests
 ```

+### Building package
+To build the package please use the following commands:
+1. Create a virtual environment (if not exists) and activate it
+2. Build the package - `py -m build`
+3. Now `dist` directory contains your package

 ### Dependencies
 The following libraries are used during development (please see [requirements.txt](requirements.txt) for more details):